Construction Projects Still Underway at Birmingham-Shuttlesworth International Airport

 About Birmingham-Shuttlesworth International Airport

-As Alabama’s largest commercial airport serving nearly 3 million passengers in 2019, Birmingham-Shuttlesworth International Airport has served a gateway to the sky for more than 85 years.
+As Alabama’s largest commercial airport serving nearly 3 million passengers in 2019, Birmingham-Shuttlesworth International Airport has served as a gateway to the sky for more than 85 years.
 Governed by the Birmingham Airport Authority, the airport continues to be a catalyst for growth and economic development for the entire region.
 For more information, visit flybirmingham.com or follow BHM on Facebook, Twitter, Instagram, and LinkedIn.